maRT-sk/fastapi-starterpack/README.md

 ### Database Setup

 This project supports PostgreSQL and SQLite as database backends, providing flexibility for different use cases.
 Dependencies can be simplified based on the chosen backend:

 - For PostgreSQL, feel free to remove SQLite-related packages with `uv remove aiosqlite`.
 - For SQLite, feel free to remove PostgreSQL-related packages with `uv remove psycopg2`.

 #### For PostgreSQL:

 1. Create and start a Docker container for PostgreSQL:

     ```bash
-    uvx invoke db-create
+    task db-create
     ```

 2. Create and apply migrations:

     ```bash
-    uvx invoke alembic-up
+    task alembic-up
     ```

 3. Enter a migration message when prompted (e.g., "initial").